 - Gather the dried cranberries, Spiced Candied Pepitas (or toasted pepitas), and mini chocolate chips.

 - Heat oil and a few popcorn kernels in a large, heavy-bottomed pot over high.
 When kernels pop, add the remaining popcorn, and cover.
 Cook until popping stops, about 2-3 minutes (shake occasionally).
+Alternatively, follow manufacturer's instructions for an air popper or microwave popper.

 - Transfer to a bowl.
 Toss with butter.
+Add the cranberries, pepitas, and mini chocolate chips.

 - Sprinkle liberally with spice mix, again, toss to combine.